Bay travel companies say they have been "annihilated" by Covid-19 and are feeling "frustrated and helpless".

-During Covid YOU Travel completed a new website to promote its brand, which allowed an avenue to advertise unique luxury lodges and accommodation, active adventure and ski packages, and domestic groups.
+During Covid YOU Travel completed a new website to promote its brand which allowed an avenue to distribute unique luxury lodges and accommodation, active adventure and ski packages, and local domestic groups.

-"But this is on an altogether larger and more uncertain scale.
+"But this is on all together larger and more uncertain scale.

 "The whole travel chain is under pressure, not just travel agents.
 Tourism needs travel agents to fill aircraft leaving New Zealand.